-As at December 31, 2019, the Group's restricted cash balances which amounted to approximately RMB123.9 million (2018: RMB84.0 million) were pledged as security for the Group's notes payable it issued.
-Save for the above, the Group did not have any charges on its assets (2018: RMB293.7 million of property, plant and equipment were pledged as securing for the Group's bank borrowing).
+As at December 31, 2020, the Group's restricted cash balances which amounted to approximately RMB55.8 million (2019: RMB123.9 million) were pledged as security for the notes payable issued by the Group.
+The property, plant and equipment of the Group with a value of approximately RMB2,380.4 million were pledged as security for the bank borrowings of RMB571.0 million and the undrawn facilities of RMB352.3 million.
+Save for the above, the Group did not have any charges on its assets (2019: nil).